-Use the errdisable detect cause small-frame global configuration command on the switch stack or on a standalone switch to allow any switch port to be error disabled if incoming VLAN-tagged packets are small frames (67 bytes or less) and arrive at the minimum configured rate (the threshold).
+Use the errdisable detect cause small-frame global configuration command to allow any switch port to be error disabled if incoming VLAN-tagged packets are small frames (67 bytes or less) and arrive at the minimum configured rate (the threshold).
 Use the no form of this command to return to the default setting.